-- Finetune Policy: Finetune the base policy using only the correction data (freezing visual encoders).
-As explained in § 3.2, this approach can be sensitive to data quality and distribution shifts. - Finetune Policy with KL Regularization: A recent method Fan et al. (2023) that stabilizes finetuning training by encouraging the predicted action to be close to the training data distribution. - Residual Policy: an ablation of our method where force is removed from both input and outputs. - Compliant Residual Policy (Ours): Residual policy update with additional force input and outputs, see details in § 3.2.
+- Retrain Policy: Retrain the base policy using both the original training data and the correction data from scratch.
+As explained in § 3.2, this approach is reliable but may require access to the original data and large amount of new data to work well. - Finetune Policy: Finetune the base policy using only the correction data (freezing visual encoders).
+As explained in § 3.2, this approach can be sensitive to data quality and distribution shifts. - Finetune Policy with KL Regularization: A recent method [11] that stabilizes finetuning training by encouraging the predicted action to be close to the training data distribution. - Residual Policy: an ablation of our method where force is removed from both input and outputs. - Compliant Residual Policy (Ours): Residual policy update with additional force input and outputs, see details in § 3.2.